SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 In this step, you will configure the yaml required for IIS Collection.

-Path of the different log file configured to capture IIS logs is needed to be given here.
-Please refer to the "Prerequisite" section of this page.
+Path of the different log file configured to capture IIS logs is needed to be given here (see [Prerequisites](#prerequisites)).

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/IIS-OpenTelemetry/IIS-YAML.png' alt="YAML" />